AB v CD (Australia): Facts

 In February 2015 the Victorian IBAC provided a report to the Victorian Police (AB) and Victorian Director of Public Prosecutions (CD).
 The report concerned the way Victoria Police had deployed Nicola Gobbo (EF) as a police informant in obtaining criminal convictions against Tony Mokbel and six criminal associates.
 In the report, it was found that while Gobbo had been purporting to act as counsel for the convicted persons; she had provided information to the Victorian Police which undermined their ability to defend themselves at trial.
 Following this report, John Champion as director determined that he was under a duty to disclose some of the information contained within the IBAC report to the persons who had been convicted.

 In the months which followed, Victoria Police undertook an assessment of the risk to Gobbo if the director disclosed the information.
 They concluded that the risk of death would be 'almost certain'.
-On 10 June 2016, the police commenced proceedings in the Supreme Court seeking declarations that the information CD proposed to disclose was subject to public interest immunity.
+On 10 June 2016, the police commenced proceedings in the Supreme Court seeking declarations that the information that the Victorian Director of Public Prosecutions proposed to disclose was subject to public interest immunity.
 On 11 November Gobbo was added as plaintiff.
 On 15 November Gobbo instituted a separate proceeding on the basis of an equitable obligation of confidence.

 Both proceedings were heard together in camera without notice to the convicted persons.
 Nevertheless, advocates presented arguments on those persons' behalf as amici curiae; the Victorian Equal Opportunity and Human Rights Commission and Commonwealth Director of Public Prosecutions both intervened after being granted leave, and advocated for disclosure.

-On 19 June 2017 Ginnane J gave judgement at first instance dismissing the arguments of the Police and Gobbo.
+On 19 June 2017 Ginnane J gave judgement at first instance dismissing the arguments of AB and EF.
 In his judgement, the public interest in preserving the anonymity of police informers and the welfare of Gobbo and her children was outweighed by those favoring disclosure.
 Reasons favoring disclosure included the assistance the information might afford to the convicted persons in having their convictions overturned, and the maintenance of public confidence in the integrity of the criminal justice system.

 On 21 November 2017 the Court of Appeal (Ferguson CJ, Osborn J, and McLeish JJA) dismissed AB & EF's appeals, on the basis of similar reasons to the trial judge.

 On 9 May 2018, AB was granted special leave to appeal to the High court.